openmindculture/react-dataviz-demo/README.md

 After reading and watching tutorials and playing with the AI-generated code above, this is the demo code created by a software developer in `human-demo`.
 To be fair, Gemini's commented step-by-step instructions were my first ReCharts tutorial, and I can't empty my mind or travel back in time to compare.
 But I've got questions and concerns.

-- Verify load time and accessibility using aXe/WAVE, Lighthouse, and keyboard navigation!
+- [ ] Verify load time and accessibility using aXe/WAVE, Lighthouse, and keyboard navigation!
-- Verify responsive web design, add responsive container if necessary!
+- [ ] Verify responsive web design, add responsive container if necessary!
-- Hosting options for a related client project?
+- [ ] Hosting options for a related client project?
-- Accessible animation options?
+- [ ] Accessible animation options?
-- Any other ideas for "interactivity"?
+- [ ] Any other ideas for "interactivity"?
-- Explore Charting Options like pie charts, tree maps, what else?
+- [ ] Explore charting options like pie charts, tree maps, what else?
+- - [ ] add text img layout
+- [ ] deploy to GitHub page

 However, I have consulted other tutorials and documentations, like